Minnesota National Guard hosts Women’s Leadership Forum

 “This has always been a collaborative event made up of volunteers whose passion and commitment has really led this into an incredible event,” said Maj.
 Gen. Jon Jensen, the Adjutant General of the Minnesota National Guard.

 “Stop apologizing for being successful,” said Barry.
 “Stop apologizing for blazing a trail.
 Stop apologizing for committing your time and energy to doing something great.
 It doesn’t mean that there isn’t still guilt.
-You can not apologize and still have guilt.”
+You cannot apologize and still have guilt.”

 Currently, women make up nearly 20 percent of the Minnesota National Guard and are able to serve in all positions in the organization.